uqlibrary/fez-frontend/README.md

 TypeScript.
 In other cases, adding explicit type annotations will often highlight previously undetected issues in the code.

 Variables holding non-primitive values will typically require type definitions, which can be addressed by creating TypeScript types or interfaces.
 As a rule of thumb, these should be defined at the start of the file.
-For shared or abstract types, please place them in files under the `@types` folder in the project's root directory.
+For shared or abstract types and interfaces, please place them in files under the `@types` folder in the project's root directory.

 ##### Type Casting

 When TypeScript cannot infer a variable's type based on code or existing annotations, you can use **type casting** to enforce the intended type.
-However, type casting should only be used when you are absolutely certain it won't introduce bugs.
+However, type casting should only be used when you are absolutely certain that lacking proper type checking or conversion won't introduce bugs.

 ##### Ignoring Type Errors